shivrya/student-repo-webdev/hw4/code-review.md

 ### Issue #4: Accessibility

-Issue : The use of aria-label on the \<input\> elements for "Email" and "Phone Number" is redundant because there are visible labels associated with them.
+Issue : The use of aria-label on the &lt;input&gt; elements for "Email" and "Phone Number" is redundant because there are visible labels associated with them.
 It's generally better to rely on visible labels whenever possible and use aria-label only when there's no visible label present.

 Why it is an issue: having redundant Aria labels can be issue because of cluttered accessibility tree, ambiguity and confusion.
 It couls create problem for web developers to create more streamlined and accessible user experience